-Seared salt and pepper shrimp over thin spaghetti with a mushroom and garlic cream sauce sounds like a fancy dinner, but it’s actually super easy!
+Seared shrimp, seasoned with salt and pepper, over thin spaghetti with a mushroom and garlic cream sauce sounds like a fancy dinner, but it’s actually super easy!

 Because, you know, there’s fresh tomato and basil sprinkled right on top.

-I originally posted an Instagram shot of this recipe on my Facebook page back in May.
-MAY.
+I originally posted an Instagram shot of this recipe on my Facebook page a few months ago.
+MONTHS.

-After posting it, I had several requests for the recipe, to which I replied, “Don’t worry!
+After that, I had several requests for the recipe, to which I replied, “Don’t worry!
 I’ll be putting it up on the blog soon!”

 Except that never happened, and the recipe has been in my head ever since.